microsoft/vscode-docs/blogs/2016/05/04/extension-roundup-may.md

 ---
 Order: 8
-TOCTitle: Extensions Roundup II
+TOCTitle: Extensions Roundup May
-PageTitle: Visual Studio Code Extensions Roundup II
+PageTitle: Visual Studio Code Extensions Roundup May 2016
-MetaDescription: New, useful, and interesting extensions in Visual Studio Code.
+MetaDescription: New, useful, and interesting extensions in Visual Studio Code for May 2016.
 Date: 2016-05-04
 ShortDescription: New, useful, and interesting extensions in Visual Studio Code.
 Author: Wade Anderson
 ---

-# Extensions Roundup II
+# Extensions Roundup May

 May 4, 2016 by Wade Anderson, [@waderyan_](https://twitter.com/waderyan_)